Opuntia ficus-indica: Distribution

 Commercial use for O. ficus-indica is for the large, sweet fruits called tunas.
 An area with a significant tuna-growing cultivation is Mexico.
 The cactus grows wild and cultivated to heights of 12–16 ft.
 In Namibia, O. ficus-indica is a common drought-resistant fodder plant.
 O. ficus-indica grows in many frost-free areas of the world, including the Southern United States.
+It is naturalized with widespread distribution in Greece.

 Prickly pears are a massive weed problem for some parts of Australia, especially southeast Queensland, some inland parts of New South Wales, Victoria, and south-eastern and eastern South Australia.

+The plant is considered an invasive species in northern Africa.

 Growth

-The plant is considered an invasive species in northern Africa.
 Factors that limit the growth of prickly pear are rainfall, soil, atmospheric humidity, and temperature.
 Its minimum rainfall requirement is 200 mm per year as long as the soils are sandy and deep.
 The ideal growth conditions regarding rainfall are 200–400 mm per year.

 O. ficus-indica is sensitive to lack of oxygen in the root zone, requiring well-drained soils.
 It is similar to crassulacean acid metabolism species, which are not salt-tolerant in their root zone, and growth may cease under high salt concentration.
 O. ficus-indica usually grows in regions where relative humidity is above 60%, and saturation deficit occurs.
 It is absent in regions where less than 40% humidity occurs for more than a month.
 Mean daily temperature required to develop is at least 1.5–2.0 °C. At −10 to −12 °C, prickly pear growth is inhibited even if it is exposed to these temperatures only for a few minutes.
 The maximum temperature limit of prickly pear is above 50 °C.